 |In state||$ 15,000||$ 7,500||$ 7,500|

 Where the cost savings value of the Coverdell Fellowship comes from

 Minimum 50% tuition scholarship, with additional funds available depending on the department.
-10-20 hour graduate assistantship positions with stipend are also available in some programs.
+10-20 hour graduate assistantship positions with stipend are also available on a competitive bases in most programs.
 Depending on individual circumstances, additional expenses – such as health insurance – may accrue.
 To see accurate, individualized costs, go to https://www.bgsu.edu/bursar/calculate-your-cost-of-attendance/graduate-calculator.html

 Fellowships awarded per year (average)